 The White Negroni was created by bartender Wayne Collins at VinExpo in 2001.
 Collins was taking part in a cocktail competition for Plymouth Gin.
 The brand’s Global Ambassador at the time, Nick Blacknell, was in a Negroni kind of mood, so that set the tone for the competition.
 Collins – with his brilliantly fresh take on the cocktail – won, and the drink went off on its own adventure, heading to New York with Plymouth Ambassador Simon Ford, who introduced it to Audrey Sanders of the Pegu Club.
 The drink took off, as you know by now, and is something of a modern day classic.

 Collins, incidentally, has twisted the measurements a bit, so the recipe above is something of a riff on the riff.
 If you’re looking for the original, it looks a little something like this: 1.5oz Plymouth Gin, 3/4oz Suze, 1oz Lillet Blanc (lemon peel garnish).
 Suze is pretty heavy hitting so our advice is to go a little light on your first attempt on the drink.
-Whilst Campari has several herbs, peels and spices (the whole thing is an enormous secret; there could be 20, 40, 60…) to its name, Suze might as well be (and could even be) pure gentian root throughout.
+Whilst Campari has several herbs, peels and spices (the whole thing is an enormous secret; there could be 20, 40, 60…) to its name, Suze might as well be pure gentian root throughout.

 Copyright © Gin Foundry